apngasm/apngasm/README.md

 Installing
 ==========
 If you just want pre-built libapngasm and apngasm:
-*OSX*: Click "releases" at the top of the github page and get the latest release.
-Homebrew coming soon.
+*OSX*: For the latest apngasm use homebrew: `brew install apngasm`.
+Otherwise Click "releases" at the top of the github page and get the latest build with an OSX package.
 *Windows*: Click "releases" at the top of the github page and get the latest release.
 *GNU Linux*: [Debian/Ubuntu/Mint/etc.] [PPA](https://code.launchpad.net/~zero-tsuki/+archive/ppa)